citusdata/django-multitenant/README.md

    ```
 2. All models should inherit the TenantModel class.
    `Ex: class Product(TenantModel):`
 3. Define a static variable named tenant_id and specify the tenant column using this variable.You can define tenant_id in three ways.
-Any of them is acceptavle
+Any of them is acceptable
    * Using TenantMeta.tenant_field_name variable
    * Using TenantMeta.tenant_id variable
    * Using tenant_id field